micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-6-rashi_en.md

 ### passuk 15

 ### passuk 16
-<b>At Massoh.</b> When they went out of Egypt, it was there that they tested Him regarding water, as it is said, “Is Hachem among us (or not).”
+<b>At Massoh.</b> When they went out of Egypt, it was there that they tested Him regarding water, as it is said, “Is Adonoy among us (or not).”

 ### passuk 17